temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 Now that you've defined your data types, define the Workflow.

-## Writing the Workflow Definition
+## Write the Workflow Definition

-A Workflow Definition contains a sequence of steps for the application to run through Workflow Executions.
+A Workflow Definition has a sequence of steps for the application to run through Workflow Executions.
 The subscription Workflow will include the logic needed to successfully start, run, and end individual subscriptions.

 Create a new file called `workflow.go`.
-This will soon contain the logic needed to facilitate the subscription.
+This will soon contain the logic needed to run the subscription.

-Define your variables and initiate a logger.
+Define your variables and create a logger.
 Make sure to establish your Workflow with Activity Options.

 <!--SNIPSTART subscription-workflow-go-workflow {"selectedLines": ["1-10", "11-39"]}-->